drewkett/incrbtrfs/README.md

+In process of converting to go.
+Old file can be found at incrbtrfs.py

 This is a btrfs snapshotting tool which is able to backup to another volume using btrfs send/receive.
 It is intended to be run using a cron job with a simple TOML configuration file  with the following format

 ```TOML